filamentphp/filament/packages/notifications/docs/07-upgrade-guide.md

 #### Secondary color

 Filament v2 had a `secondary` color for many components which was gray.
-Now, you can define a non-gray `secondary` color alongside `primary`.
 All references to `secondary` should be replaced with `gray` to preserve the same appearance.
+This frees `secondary` to be registered to a new custom color of your choice.